DhyanMPatel/Js-Vnnovate/Angular/Components/intro.md

    - The template defines the HTML markup of the component's view.
    - It contains `placeholders` and Angular `directives` that are `replaced with dynamic data and logic during runtime`.
 2. Styles :
-   - The styles define the component's visual appearance, including CSS rules and stylesheets
+   - The styles define the component's **visual appearance**, including CSS rules and stylesheets
    - Styles can be defined using `inline styles`, `external CSS files`, or `CSS preprocessors` like Sass or Less.
 3. TypeScript Code :
    - The TypeScript code defines the component's `behavior` and `logic`.